AwaliTechnology/awali_db_mapping/README.md

 python -m sql_schema_exporter.cli
 ```

-The tool will prompt you interactively for the connection details (server, database, authentication method, credentials, output directory).
-The extracted schema files will be placed in the specified output directory (default is `output/` relative to where you run the command).
+The tool will prompt you interactively for the connection details (server, database, authentication method, credentials).
+The extracted schema files will be placed in an output directory named after the database (e.g., `YourDatabaseName/`).
+After extracting the schema, the tool will also attempt to query database dependencies and generate a data lineage graph (`YourDatabaseName_lineage.gv` and `YourDatabaseName_lineage.gv.png`) in the same output directory.

 ### Running the Tests